 Presentations and workshops by our expert staff, as well as our range of onboard recreation facilities, ensure that this day at sea is not idly spent.
 Seabird viewing and whale sightings can be enjoyed from panoramic open decks as well as exterior stateroom windows and balconies.

-Jan Mayen hosts the landscapes of breathtaking beauty and northernmost subaerial active volcano on the planet – the Beerenberg.
-The island is wild and uninhabited not including members of Norwegian weather station.
-The signboard at the entrance door says (translated from the Norwegian): “Theory is when you understand everything but nothing works.
+Jan Mayen hosts the landscapes of breathtaking beauty and the northernmost subaerial active volcano on the planet – the Beerenberg.
+The island is wild and uninhabited not including members of the Norwegian weather stations.
+The signboard at the entrance door says (translated from Norwegian): “Theory is when you understand everything but nothing works.
 Practice is when everything works but nobody understands why.
 On this station, we combine theory and practice in a way that nothing works and nobody understands why”.
 Northern fulmars, Kittiwakes, and Brünich’s guillemots breeding on steep cliffs and slopes represent the birdlife of Jan Mayen.

 This is a real expedition in a true High Arctic wilderness.
 As such, our route and exploration opportunities here are heavily dependent on the weather and sea ice conditions we encounter.
 Our experienced captain and expedition leader decide the itinerary and continually adjust plans as conditions and opportunities warrant.
 You can be sure that the best possible advantage will be taken of the circumstances presented to us by Nature in this wild and remote corner of the Arctic.

 Polar bears and other quintessential Arctic wildlife can be spotted anytime, anywhere in and around Svalbard.
-We exploit every opportunity to experience excellent wildlife viewing, to discover incredible scenery, and to walk in the footsteps of the historic polar expeditions that came before us.
+We exploit every opportunity to experience excellent wildlife viewing, discover incredible scenery, and walk in the footsteps of the historic polar expeditions that came before us.